syntevo/syntevo.github.io/SmartGit/Latest/Preferences.md

 This tool will open the selected directory in the terminal application.

-### Format Patch

-This tool will create a patch between either the selected commit/ref and the working tree or the selected two commits/refs.

 ### Apply Patch

 This tool will show a file open dialog and then apply the selected